-- (a) Between 06.30 hrs and 09.00 hrs, and - (b) Between 16.00 hrs and 18.30 hrs - 7.6.9 Trunk Road Incident Support Service vehicles shall patrol the designated strategic Routes detailed in Schedule 2 Scope, Appendix 7 Disruption Risk Management Attachment 7.2 Designated Trunk Road Incident Support Services Routes.
-The response time for each Route or part thereof are stated in the Schedule 5 Specification & Drawings, 32/1 Incident Response. - 7.6.10 Where the Trunk Road Incident Support Service patrols are required to cover a secondary Route, the response time for such Routes shall be as stated in the Schedule 5 Specification & Drawings, 32/1 Incident Response. - 7.6.11 Where the Trunk Road Incident Support Service patrols are required by the Transport Scotland Operations & Infrastructure Service Contractor to attend Incidents outside their designated patrol routes or Unit in order to provide assistance to the Police and other operating companies, the Trunk Road Incident Support Service patrols shall respond in accordance with the requirements of this Schedule 2 Scope, Section 7 Network Operations Disruption Risk Management. - The Operating Company shall accommodate Trunk Road Incident Support Service patrols from other units.
-Such Operations shall be recorded and excluded from the relevant key performance indicators. - 7.6.12 Where Trunk Road Incident Support Service patrols are unable to respond to an Incident, both within and outwith the Operating Company's own Unit, the Operating Company shall immediately notify the Traffic Scotland Operations & Infrastructure Services Contractor, and Director of such circumstances. - The Operating Company shall perform the Trunk Road Incident Support Service using a minimum of two (2) Contract Personnel in each Trunk Road Incident Support Service vehicle. - 7.6.13 Sufficient, suitably qualified and experienced Contract Personnel shall be available seven (7) days a week, during the hours of operation, to undertake the Trunk Road Incident Support
+- (a) Between 06.30 hrs and 09.00 hrs, and - (b) Between 16.00 hrs and 18.30 hrs - 7.6.9 Trunk Road Incident Support Service vehicles shall patrol the designated strategic Routes detailed in Schedule 2 Scope, Appendix 7 Disruption Risk Management Attachment 7.2 Designated Trunk Road Support Incident Services Routes.
+The response time for each Route or part thereof are stated in the Schedule 5 Specification & Drawings, 32/1 Incident Response. - 7.6.10 Where the Trunk Road Incident Support Service patrols are required to cover a secondary Route, the response time for such Routes shall be as stated in the Schedule 5 Specification & Drawings, 32/1 Incident Response. - 7.6.11 Where the Trunk Road Incident Support Service patrols are required by the Transport Scotland Operations & Infrastructure Service Contractor to attend Incidents outside their designated patrol routes or Unit in order to provide assistance to the Police and other operating companies, the Trunk Road Incident Support Service patrols shall respond in accordance with the requirements of this Schedule 2 Scope, Section 7 Network Operations - Disruption Risk Management.

+The Operating Company shall accommodate Trunk Road Incident Support Service patrols from other units.
+Such Operations shall be recorded and excluded from the relevant key performance indicators.

+- 7.6.12 Where Trunk Road Incident Support Service patrols are unable to respond to an Incident, both within and outwith the Operating Company's own Unit, the Operating Company shall immediately notify the Traffic Scotland Operations & Infrastructure Services Contractor, and Director of such circumstances. - 7.6.13 Sufficient, suitably qualified and experienced Contract Personnel shall be available seven (7) days a week, during the hours of operation, to undertake the Trunk Road Incident Support Service and maintain the high public profile and integrity of the Trunk Road Incident Support Service.